 Unlike the Pony Swim, the ponies will not rest at Pony Swim Lane when they arrive but will continue right into the water and swim across the Assateague Channel back to Assateague Island and their southern grazing grounds.

 The Chincoteague Ponies are back home and will remain on Assateague Island until next year’s Pony Swim.
-The south herd grazing area is easily accessible from Beach Road with a gravel pull off area convenient to park your bike or vehicle to take pictures and from the observation platform on the Woodland Trail.
-The north herd grazes farther north than public access allows so booking a boat cruise or kayak tour with one of our skilled and knowledgeable captains and guides is a wonderful way to enjoy the ponies in their natural element, learn a bit about our history and nature, and to search for your favorite pony.
+The Southern Herd grazing area is easily accessible from Beach Road with a pull off area convenient to park your bike or vehicle to take pictures and from the observation platform on the Woodland Trail.
+The Northern Herd grazes farther north than public access allows, so booking a boat cruise or kayak tour with one of our skilled and knowledgeable captains and guides is a wonderful way to enjoy the ponies in their natural element, learn a bit about our history and nature, and to search for your favorite pony.

 The Chincoteague Chamber of Commerce is the official tourism office of the Town of Chincoteague and a Destination Marketing Organization with Virginia Tourism Corporation.